Holiday Weather

 USA

-Lying south of Canada and above Mexico, with Pacific Ocean on the West, the Atlantic on the East and the Gulf of Mexico to the south The United States of America is home to over 300 million people and almost 10 million square kilometers.
+Lying south of Canada and above Mexico, with Pacific Ocean on the West, the Atlantic on the East and the Gulf of Mexico to the south The United States of America covers 10 million square kilometres and is home to over 300 million people.

-On the south west coast of California, the conditions are Mediterranean with long warm to hot summers and shorter mild winters.
-San Diego, in the south of California, has a very enjoyable climate year round- one that is very similar to the south west coast of Australia.
+On the southwest coast of California, conditions are Mediterranean with long warm to hot summers and shorter mild winters.
+San Diego, in the south of California, has a very enjoyable climate year round - one that is very similar to the southwest coast of Australia.
 The climate here is Mediterranean verging on subtropical.
 San Diego enjoys dry summers that begin in late May and continue right through until September with average monthly temperatures throughout the season of about 22°C.